GDGTC/devfestmn/README.md

 ### Running

-  Builds steps are managed by a set of tasks in gulpfile.js.
+  Build steps are managed by a set of tasks in gulpfile.js.

   To serve files from /dist, run:
   - ```gulp serve```